 Most merciful God,

-we confess that we have sinned against you
+we confess that we have sinned against thee

 in thought, word, and deed,

 by what we have done,

 and by what we have left undone.

-We have not loved you with our whole heart;
+We have not loved thee with our whole heart;

 we have not loved our neighbors as ourselves.

 We are truly sorry and we humbly repent.

-For the sake of your Son Jesus Christ,
+For the sake of thy Son Jesus Christ,

 have mercy on us and forgive us;

-that we may delight in your will,
+that we may delight in thy will,

-and walk in your ways,
+and walk in thy ways,

-to the glory of your Name.
+to the glory of thy Name.

 Amen.